mondoohq/docs/docs/mql/resources/aws-pack/aws.iam.virtualmfadevice.md

 AWS IAM virtual MFA device

-The `aws.iam.virtualmfadevice` provides fields for assessing the metadata for individual virtual MFA devices associated with IAM users.
+The `aws.iam.virtualmfadevice` resource provides fields for assessing the metadata for individual virtual MFA devices associated with IAM users.
 For usage, read the `aws.iam` resource documentation.

 **Fields**